beatrichartz/martini-sockets/README.md

 1. Request Method (must be GET) and origin (can not be cross-origin) are tested.
 If any of these conditions fail, a HTTP status is returned accordingly and the next handler is ignored.

 2. The request is upgraded to a websocket connection.
-If this faily, ``http.StatusBadRequest`` is returned and the next handler is ignored.
+If this fails, ``http.StatusBadRequest`` is returned and the next handler is ignored.

 3. The connection and its channels are created according to given options and mapped for dependency injection in ``martini``.